Chart Color Schemes

 Riverwood's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Riverwood residents have shown relatively positive health outcomes, with low prevalence rates of common health conditions across both younger and older age groups.
+Riverwood residents have relatively positive health outcomes, with low prevalence of common conditions across both younger and older age groups.

-The rate of private health cover is approximately 52%, slightly higher than the average SA2 area, covering about 6,439 people in total.
-The most prevalent medical conditions are arthritis (affecting 6.9% of residents) and diabetes (6.4%), while 73.0% of residents report having no medical ailments, compared to 77.2% across Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over, at 22.2% or approximately 2,725 people, compared to the 19.1% in Greater Sydney.
-Despite this, health outcomes among seniors are above average and largely align with the general population's health profile.
+Private health cover stands at approximately 52%, slightly higher than the average SA2 area (6,439 people).
+The most prevalent medical conditions are arthritis (6.9%) and diabetes (6.4%).
+A total of 73% of residents report no medical ailments, compared to 77.2% in Greater Sydney.
+Riverwood has a higher proportion of seniors aged 65 and over at 22.2% (2,725 people), compared to Greater Sydney's 19.1%.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health